skidsploiter/Account-Bot-RBX/README.md

    ```bash
    pip install selenium faker colorama requests
    ```
-3. Ensure Chromedriver is installed and added to your system's PATH.
+3. Ensure Chromedriver is installed and added to the same folder.

 ## Usage
 1. Run the script: